learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 - [NYSE](https://www.nyse.com/index) - official site for the New York Stock Exchange.
 Contains detailed data about companies as well as solid background information
 - [NASDAQ](https://www.nasdaq.com/) - for real time stock quotes and detailed information about companies listed

+## Chapter 5: Automate for Rainy day

+There will always be things that are out of your control.
+If there is anything you can count on, it's that life is filled with unexpected changes.
+You never plan on losing, but stuff happens.
+In today's world, we often don't maintain the same cushion of emergency money that our parents and grandparents routinely stashed away.
+Remember, cash is king, cash is security, cash is protection.
+This section focuses on two basic questions:

+1. How much money should you put aside in order to protect yourself against the "rainy day"?
+2. Where should you put that money?

+Rule #1: Be aware of your monthly expenses and get close enough idea of what that number looks like each month on average.
+A 3 months to a `year's worth of expenses` is the ultimate goal to shoot for, however if you see that taking a really long time, start small.
+Start with 1 month, then grow it to 3 months, then 6 months, whatever duration you're comfortable with and helps you sleep well at night.

+Rule #2: `Don't touch this money, ever`.
+You read "In case of emergency, break glass".
+Think of your emergency fund the same way.
+A real emergency is something that threatens your survival, not just your desire to be comfortable.

+Rule #3: Don't let it stay buried.
+Set it and forget it.
+Put it in a money market account earinign a reasonable return.
+The goal is not to make the most money out of it, but keeping it simple, safe and yet grow.
+You're actually buying a `money market fund` - a mututal fund that invests in the safest and most liquid securities there are: very short-term government bonds and sometimes highly rated corporate bonds.
+Do not save it in your regular bank account to avoid temptations.
+Out of sight, out of mind.

+Rule #4: As life goes on, your expenses may go up as well.
+Periodically `revise your estimates and adjust` your stash size accordingly.

+Rule #5: Make the deposit automatic/recurring/systematic.

+> Remember: the rich get richer because they make their money work for them.

+Money market accounts are considered to be the safest investments around.
+Make sure the account is federally insured (FDIC-insured)

+### Alternative Investment

+Alternatively, you could invest in US Savings [Series I-bonds](https://www.treasurydirect.gov/savings-bonds/i-bonds/) to `hedge against inflation`, capped at $10,000 per year as of 2023.
+Interest `compounds` every six months on the last principle amount + interest earned.
+There is `no state tax` on interest earned.
+You can sell I-bonds after one year, although if you sell before five years, there is a penalty of three months' worth of interest.

+Both options have their own benefits.
+Money market accounts provide you more liquidity.
+Government savings bonds pay a higher rate of interest, because they are considered longer-term investments.

+### How to get there?

+Set up `5%` of your net take-home pay to automatically go in your rainy day account every paycheck.

 ## Additional Sources

 - [Plan Sponsor](https://www.plansponsor.com/) - does survey on how much Americans have invested in pretax retirement plans.